By: Marilyn L. Davis

 • Will the reader understand what I am saying?

-In your revision, you might find that you lost focus three quarters of the way through your article.
+In your revision, you might find that you lost focus three-quarters of the way through your article.
 You went off on a tangent about something related to your subject; however, it is essentially off topic.
 William Faulkner and Stephen King refer to revising as, “Killing the darlings.”
 When you find these extra passages, see if they can’t be used elsewhere.

 Revisions help you see where those unnecessary paragraphs contain good information and are well written, they just do not add to the post you’re revising, or they may be a distraction for your intended focus.
+However, if they are good paragraphs, passages, or even a killer sentence, keep them in a darling file and use them later.

 Reading the Draft